rampageoppa/rampageoppa.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Master’s student at Yale University, with a Biostatistics major in Data Science track.
-My research interests lie at the intersection of machine learning, natural language processing, and statistical modelling for all data-driven problems.
+I am currently a first-year Master's student at Yale University, specializing in Biostatistics with a Data Science track.
+My research interests lie at the intersection of machine learning, natural language processing, and statistical modeling, aimed at solving diverse, data-driven problems.

-I completed my undergraduate in Computer Science and Statistics at the University of Toronto.
-Between my third year and last year of undergrads, I took a gap year roles at Huawei Technologies Canada, where I contributed to cloud data engineering and large-scale data processing systems.
-I am passionate about advancing computational methods in data science and making impactful contributions through research.
+Previously, I completed my undergraduate studies in Computer Science and Statistics at the University of Toronto.
+Between my third and final years, I took a gap year to gain industry experience at Huawei Technologies Canada, where I contributed to cloud data engineering projects and large-scale data processing systems.

+Currently, as a Research Assistant at Yale University, I am developing a Retrieval-Augmented Generation (RAG) GenAI system designed to predict upcoming projects of publicly traded companies.
+This involves estimating implementation costs and market values for robust economic and financial analyses.
+I have designed and implemented a Python pipeline to parse, sanitize, and embed over 2TB of diverse datasets—including SEC filings (10-K, 8-K), patents, Wall Street Journal articles, and press releases.
+My work integrates OpenAI embeddings with LangChain and Pinecone, creating isolated memory instances per company (gvkey) to prevent context accumulation, reducing token usage by 30%, and automating the extraction and computation of critical quantitative metrics.
+Through fine-tuning, this RAG model has achieved an 85% success rate in forecasting strategic projects, enabling scalable processing of extensive datasets.

-I am also a certified Canadian Association of Snowboard instructor (CASI)! feel free to hit me up if you're looking for some snow pal... or if you're just in the mood for a stylish new cast on your arm!
+Outside the lab, I’m a certified instructor with the Canadian Association of Snowboard Instructors (CASI).
+If you're ever looking for a snowboarding buddy or simply aiming for a stylish new cast, feel free to reach out!

 <br>
 <br>